marcoandre1/marcoandre1.github.io/README.md

 }
 ```

 That's it!
 You can now throw a build and see the generated files. _Wait, if that's all, why did we install `react-helmet`?!_

-You might get some errors while building your website with `react-snap`.
-Here are the 2 I encountered and how I managed them:
+Well, the reason is that `react-snap` was **last published on December 13, 2018**.
+Here is the [repo on GitHub](https://github.com/stereobooster/react-snap) and the [npm package page](https://www.npmjs.com/package/react-snap).
+Dependencies being outdated, you might get some errors while building your website with `react-snap`.
+Here are 2 errors I encountered and how I managed them:

 1. **General Error:** Ok, so the error wasn't clear but after some digging I found out that I wasn't managing `404` redirect, that is, an invalid request. `react-snap` will generate a `404.html` file.
 This file will be based on an invalid request to your website.
-For instance, let's say that you have a route for path `/1` and `/2` but not for `/3`, how is you CRA dev server managing it?
-Is it throwing an error?
-If that's the case, you need to manage it. _Easiest way of doing it is to catch the error, maybe an `undefined` variable, and work a solution from there._
+For instance, let's say that you have a route for path `/1` and `/2` but not for `/3`, **how is you CRA app managing 404 page not found?** Is it throwing an error?
+If that's the case, you need to manage it. _Easiest way of doing it, is to catch the error, maybe an `undefined` variable, and work a solution from there._ Take a look at the `<Switch>` tag in `./src/App.js` for my solution.
 2. **[404 page title does not contain "404" string](https://github.com/stereobooster/react-snap/issues/91#issue-285327619):** Simply add `<title>404 - Page not found</title>` to your `404.html` file.
-And this is why we _need_ **`react-helmet`**.
+And **this is why we _need_ `react-helmet`**.
 Keep in mind that there are probably other ways of doing this but it seems a good approach globally.
 For this to work, simply update your react component to import `react-helmet` and define the `title` html tag:

 ```jsx
 import { Helmet } from "react-helmet";